springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter5/README.md

 ## Overview

-This tutorial will demonstrate how RLHF can be used to fine-tune a generative language model.
+This tutorial will demonstrate how reinforcement learning with human feedback (RLHF) can be used to fine-tune a generative language model.
 We use a set of prompts that reflect various ways a human might interact with a chatbot and a separate reward model that rates the quality of the generated answers.
 The reward model